Ottawa's 180 Kent Street Wins The Outstanding Building of the Year Award

 Minto’s Flagship Office Tower Honoured at BOMA’s 2012 TOBY Awards

-OTTAWA, May 10, 2012 – On Tuesday The Minto Group’s 180 Kent Street office tower was named The Outstanding Building of the Year (TOBY®) by the Ottawa chapter of the Building Owners and Management Association’s (BOMA).
+Ottawa, ON (May 10, 2012) – On Tuesday The Minto Group’s 180 Kent Street office tower was named The Outstanding Building of the Year (TOBY®) by the Ottawa chapter of the Building Owners and Management Association’s (BOMA).
 This prestigious honour recognizes the utmost quality in commercial real estate buildings and rewards excellence in building management.
 The award also signifies Minto’s invitation to participate in BOMA Canada’s National TOBY® Awards to be held in September.

 During the competition, all facets of the building's operations were thoroughly evaluated by BOMA judges, including building standards, community impact, tenant relations, energy conservation, environmental practices, emergency preparedness, regulatory compliance, security standards, and the training of building personnel.

 Winning in the 250,000 - 499,999 sq.ft category, this latest accolade stems from 180 Kent’s recent BOMA BESt Level 4 rating – “an environmental certification that, at the time of acceptance in November of 2011, made this the first and only building in Ottawa to receive the system’s highest rating,” explained Rob Pike, President of Minto Properties.
 The certification was determined based on a 90 per cent or higher score in the categories of air quality, water conservation, heat recovery, energy reduction, preventative maintenance, tenant relations, waste recovery, and environmental plans.
 A BOMA BESt Level 4 rating denotes that the building was not only designed and constructed to reduce its environmental impact, but has also been maintained and operated to the highest standards.